 Successful completion of the following required prerequisite courses with a grade of “C” or better in each course:

 - Anatomy and Physiology (1 year equivalent with lab component)

 - General Nutrition or Sports Nutrition

 - Sport Psychology (or other upper division Psychology course)

-- Short and long-term professional goals
+- Describe your professional goals

-- Documentation of observation hours (minimum of 50) with an Athletic Trainer.
+Documentation of observation hours (minimum of 50) with an Athletic Trainer

 - Proof of immunizations

 - Proof of Tuberculin PPD test (within 1 year)